Sacraments & Rites

-Christ, the physician of our soul and body, instituted these sacraments because the new life that he gives us in the sacraments of Christian initiation can be weakened and even lost because of sin.
-Therefore, Christ willed that his Church should continue his work of healing and salvation by means of these two sacraments.
+Christ, the physician of our soul and body, instituted these sacraments because the new life that He gives us in the sacraments of Christian initiation can be weakened and even lost because of sin.
+Therefore, Christ willed that His Church should continue His work of healing and salvation by means of these two sacraments.

 The Catholic Sacrament of Reconciliation (also known as Penance, or Confession) has three elements: conversion, confession and celebration.
-In it we find God's unconditional forgiveness; as a result we are called to forgive others.
+In it, we find God's unconditional forgiveness; as a result we are called to forgive others.

 Anointing of the Sick

-The Catholic Sacrament of Anointing of the Sick, formerly known as Last Rites or Extreme Unction, is a ritual of healing appropriate not only for physical but also for mental and spiritual sickness.
+The Catholic Sacrament of Anointing of the Sick, formerly known as Last Rites or Extreme Unction, is a ritual of healing appropriate not only for physical illness but also for mental and spiritual sickness.